 At St. John’s we are currently refreshing our provision for languages and are working with a specialist teacher throughout the year to develop a whole school approach.

-For more specific information, please see our curriculum maps for 2016-2017
+For more specific information, please see our curriculum maps and newsletters for 2017-2018

 These are regularly reviewed, adapted and improved throughout the year.

 Ms Rutherford, Head of School, oversees the curriculum throughout the school.